kodarn/Sparsnas/README.md

 ![The receiving display hooked up to the logic analyzer](LogicAnalyzer/400_565_321-Receiver/ProbeHookup.jpg?raw=true "The receiving display hooked up to the logic analyzer")

-When diff'ing the result of the sender (CC115L) compared to the receiver (CC113L) we see note the following:
+When diff'ing the result of the sender (CC115L) compared to the receiver (CC113L) we see the following:

 (Both sender & receiver are of serial number `400 565 321`)